samuel-williams-ed/table_top_games/README.md

 # table_top_games
 Create and edit faction lists for games set in the 40k universe.

 A full-stack, web-based app designed using RESTful API principles.
-Build using Flask, Python and node package manager.
+Built using Flask, Python and node package manager.

 ## To run at home:
 1. Install npm (node package manager)